Renewable energy in Scotland: Tidal power

+Scottish tidal developers Nova Innovation and Orbital Marine Power were each awarded €20m of Horizon Europe funding in 2023 towards developing tidal arrays in Scotland.
+Nova plan to install 16 turbines totalling 4 MW in Orkney, while Orbital plan four O2 turbines with a total capacity of 9.6 MW.

 Bioenergy

 Biofuel

 Various small-scale biofuel experiments have been undertaken.
 For example, in 2021 British Airways flew a 35% aviation biofuel demonstration flight from London to Glasgow.
 Some say that sustainable aviation fuel (not necessarily biofuel) for the UK should be produced in Scotland due to the high share of renewable energy.
 Due to the relatively short growing season for sugar producing crops, ethanol is not commercially produced as a fuel.

 Biogas, anaerobic digestion and landfill gas

 Biogas, or landfill gas, is a biofuel produced through the intermediary stage of anaerobic digestion consisting mainly of 45–90% biologically produced methane and carbon dioxide.
 In 2007 a thermophilic anaerobic digestion facility was commissioned in Stornoway in the Western Isles.
 The Scottish Environment Protection Agency (SEPA) has established a digestate standard to facilitate the use of solid outputs from digesters on land.